This website is best viewed in a browser that supports web standards.

 |Alma Mater||Northwest Missouri State '08|

-Osborn was the 2008 MIAA MVP after throwing for 3,249 yards and 24 touchdowns.
+As a player, Osborn was the 2008 MIAA MVP after throwing for 3,249 yards and 24 touchdowns and helped lead the Bearcats to four-straight national championship games and four MIAA Championships.
 He passed for 5,501 yards and 54 touchdowns during his four-year career and remains the most accurate passer in program history, completing 67 percent of his passes.

 A native of Harlan, Iowa, Osborn earned his bachelor’s degree at Northwest in 2008 and received his master’s in 2011.
 Osborn and his wife, Audrey, reside in Maryville.